Rayc940/ece5160-fast-robot/lab2/lab.md

 yaw_gyro = yaw_gyro + gz_dps * dt;
 ```

-The results of accelerometer raw, filtered, and gyro values are plot in figure 13 below.
-The IMU was started at roll = 90°, rotated to roll = -90°, and back to 90°.
-Gyro value does capture this rotation, but due to drift it is off by around 80°.
+The results of accelerometer raw, filtered, and gyro values are plotted in figure 13 below.
+The IMU started at roll = 90°, rotated to roll = -90°, and back to 90°.
+Gyroscope does capture this rotation, but due to drift it is off by around 100°.

 <p align="center">
   <img src="../img/lab2/gyro_accel_comparison.png" width="80%">